 An undercover FBI agent falls in love with a recently widowed mafia wife, who is trying to restart her life following her husband's murder while being pursued by a libidinous mafia kingpin seeking to claim her for himself.

-After Angela has her haircut, she has a shirt/dress with brown spots, but seconds later, after crossing the road and going up to the corridor outside her apartment, she has a plain brown dress and a yellow zip top.
+After Angela's haircut, her dress has brown spots.
+Seconds later, after crossing the road and going up to the corridor outside her apartment, she wears a plain brown dress with a yellow zip top.
 See more »

 There are numerous outtakes in the end credits, including one showing the carved headboard of the bed in which de Marco is sporting with his mistress, bearing the words "Veni, Veni, Veni" (I Came, I Came, I Came), parodying Caesar's famous quote.
 See more »